expo/expo/docs/pages/guides/splash-screens.md

 ### Using a `.xib` file as the launch screen for the standalone iOS app

 For iOS, you can also choose to use a `.xib` interface builder document as the splash screen of the standalone iOS app.
 Simply set `ios.splash.xib` in **app.json** to the path to your `.xib` file.
+Using a `.xib` file is not compatible with `expo prebuild` and EAS builds.

 > **Note**: `.xib` file will only be used in the standalone app.
 The splash image will continue to be used in the Expo Go app.